Madea's Witness Protection: Plot

 Good-natured but clueless, nerdy George Needleman (Eugene Levy) is the CFO of Lockwise Industries in New York City.
 He lives in nearby Connecticut with his second wife Kate (Denise Richards), mother Barbara (Doris Roberts), troubled teenage daughter from an earlier marriage Cindy (Danielle Campbell), and pre-teen son Howie (Devan Leos).
 One day, George arrives at work, only to discover a shocking scene: his co-workers frantically shredding documents.
 His boss, Walter (Tom Arnold), reveals that the entire company is a Ponzi scheme run by the Malone crime family.
 Walter falsely pins the blame on George for orchestrating the scam before making his escape.

 In Atlanta, Brian Simmons (Tyler Perry) and his boss Lucas (Jeff Joslin) have been following the Malones' illegal activities.
 With Walter having flown to Europe in the hopes of fighting extradition, they determine that their best bet is to convince George to testify against the Malones.
 The FBI 'arrests' George, placing him and his dysfunctional family into a witness protection program.
-Brian then relocates the Needlemans to a secure location: Madea and Joe's house in Georgia.
+Brian then relocates the Needlemans to a secure location: Madea and Joe's (Perry) house in Georgia.

-Meanwhile, Jake Nelson (Romeo Miller) – whose elderly, failing father (John Amos) is a church pastor who has put him in charge of the church's mortgage fund – stages a robbery against Madea (Perry) which is unsuccessful.
+Meanwhile, Jake Nelson (Romeo Miller) – whose elderly, failing father (John Amos) is a church pastor who has put him in charge of the church's mortgage fund – stages a robbery against Madea which is unsuccessful.
 Jake, who has a criminal past but whose father trusts that he has turned over a new leaf, is trying to recover church funds that he has invested in Lockwise Industries without his father's knowledge or consent only to lose the entire investment in the Ponzi scheme.

-The Needlemans' first meeting with Madea and Joe (Perry) is awkward, and bodes poorly for how everyone will get along as Madea coves up their appearance at her house to her neighbor Hattie (Marla Gibbs).
+The Needlemans' first meeting with Madea and Joe is awkward, and bodes poorly for how everyone will get along as Madea coves up their appearance at her house to her neighbor Hattie (Marla Gibbs).
 Over time, Madea helps Kate and Cindy relate better to each other and to other family members, while Joe and Kate help George become more confident, more in touch with his surroundings and people around him, and more effective in channeling his emotions.
 Barbara displays dual sensibilities about "colored people".
 On one hand, she mistakes Madea for a domestic named Sadie, treats "Sadie" imperiously, and threatens to get her fired.
 On the other hand, she recognizes Joe as a man she slept with years ago (and George's biological father), and relates to him seductively.
 She also enjoys Negro spirituals and repeatedly asks to be taken to the African American church down the street from Madea's house.